 The programme will support change and men’s understanding of abuse and relationships, teaching ways of being non-abusive, and taking men through a highly structured programme, which step by step, supports positive change.

-This is not an anger management programme, or a counseling service.
+This is not an anger management programme, or a counselling service.

-The CHOICES perpetrator programme operates throughout the Dyfed Powys region.
+The CHOICES perpetrator programme mainly operates throughout the Dyfed Powys region.

 There is an initial assessment which must be completed before taking part in the programme.

 The course runs weekly for approximately 8 months (35 weeks) through a series of one-to-one sessions and group work in accordance with the RESPECT accreditation standards, with support being offered for the partner and ex-partners of the men that we work with.
 This is to ensure a a safety plan is implemented and that the partners/ex-partners have an understanding of the CHOICES programme.

 This programme is run on a rolling basis with various points at which new men can join the programme.

 Topics covered on the programme include: